Indian Butter Chicken

 - 2 teaspoons ground coriander

-- 6 cardamom pods , bruised with the flat side of a knife
+- 6 cardamom pods bruised with flat side of knife

 Instructions